clemsonciti/palmetto-documentation/pages/documentation/software_matlab.md

 ~~~

 Once the executable is produced,
-ou can run it like any other executable in your batch jobs.
+you can run it like any other executable in your batch jobs.
 Of course, you'll also need the same `matlab` and
 (optional) GCC module loaded for your job's runtime environment.